Compactness in singular cardinals revisited: Introduction

 \section{Introduction}

 For a long time I have been interested in compactness in singular cardinals; i.e., whether if something occurs for ``many" subsets of a singular $\lambda$ of cardinality $<\lambda$, it occurs for $\lambda$.
-For the positive side in theseventies we have
+For the positive side in the seventies we have

 \begin{theorem} Let $\lambda$ be a singular cardinal, $\chi^*<\lambda$.
 Let $\cU$ be a set, ${\bf F}$ a family of pairs $(A,B)$ of subsets of ${\cU}$, instead of $(A,B) \in {\bf F}$ we may write $A/B \in {\bf F}$ (formal quotient) or $A/B$ is ${\bf F}$-free.
 Assume further that ${\bf F}$ is a nice freeness notion meaning it satisfies axioms II, III, IV,VI, VII from \ref{0.2} below.
-Let $A^*, B^* \subseteq {\cU}$ with $|A^*|=\lambda$.
+Let $A^*, B^* \subseteq {\cU}$ with $|B^*|=\lambda$.

-\Then \, $B^* / A^*\in {\bf F}$ is free in a weak sense, that is: there is an increasing continuous sequence $\langle A_\alpha:\alpha < \delta\rangle$ of subsets of $A_*$ of cardinality $< \lambda$ such that $A_0 = \emptyset,\bigcup\limits_{\alpha < \delta} A_\alpha = A_*$ and $A_{i+1}/A_i \cup A$ is $\bold F$-free for $i < \lambda$ \when \, (see Definition \ref{0.3} below): \mn \begin{enumerate} \item[$(*)_0$] for the ${\cD}_{\chi^*}(B^*)$-majority of $B \in [B^*]^{<\lambda}$ we have $B/ A^* \in {\bf F}$
+\Then \, $B^* / A^*\in {\bf F}$ is free in a weak sense, that is: there is an increasing continuous sequence $\langle A_\alpha:\alpha < \delta\rangle$ of subsets of $B_*$ of cardinality $< \lambda$ such that $A_0 = \emptyset,\bigcup\limits_{\alpha < \delta} A_\alpha = A_*$ and $A_{i+1}/A_i \cup A$ is $\bold F$-free for $i < \lambda$ \when \, (see Definition \ref{0.3} below): \mn \begin{enumerate} \item[$(*)_0$] for the ${\cD}_{\chi^*}(B^*)$-majority of $B \in [B^*]^{<\lambda}$ we have $B/ A^* \in {\bf F}$

 \underline{or just} \sn \item[$(*)_1$] the set $\{\mu < \lambda:\{B \in [B^*]^\mu:B/ A^* \in {\bf F}\} \in \cE^{\mu^+}_\mu (B^*)\}$ contains a club of $\lambda$,

 \underline{or at least} \sn \item[$(*)_2$] for some set $C$ of cardinals $<\lambda$, unbounded in $\lambda$ and closed (meaningful only if $\cf(\lambda)>\aleph_0)$, for every $\mu \in C$, for an ${\cE}^{\mu^+}_\mu (B^+)$-positive set of $B \in [B^*]^\mu$ we have $B/ A^*\in{\bf F}$. \end{enumerate} \end{theorem}